Make Your Next Trip Extraordinary

 Most underrated place

-The Great Indian Peninsular Museum, inside the Victoria Terminus Railway Station, tells the story of India’s vast railway network and gives you behind-the-scenes access to this extraordinary building, renowned for its combination of Gothic and Indian architecture.
+The Great Indian Peninsular Museum, inside the Chhatrapati Shivaji Maharaj Terminus (formerly known as the Victoria Terminus Railway Station), tells the story of India’s vast railway network and gives you behind-the-scenes access to this extraordinary building, renowned for its combination of Gothic and Indian architecture.
 In addition to visiting the private administrative areas, you’ll also get to enjoy a great viewpoint overlooking the platforms.

 Most overrated place

-The Hanging Gardens (also known as Ferozeshah Metha) are not worth the effort to get there, and you can get better views of the city from one of Mumbai’s rooftop bars.
+The Hanging Gardens (also known as Ferozeshah Metha) are not worth the effort to get there, and you can have better views of the city from one of Mumbai’s rooftop bars.

 Don’t miss